matthew-ding/matthew-ding.github.io/_pages/about.md

   - /about.html
 ---

 Hello everyone, my name is Matthew.
-I'm currently a senior-year undergraduate studying computer science and astrophysics at the University of California, Berkeley.
+I'm currently a senior-year undergraduate studying computer science and astrophysics at the [University of California, Berkeley](https://www.berkeley.edu/).
 Welcome to my website!

-I am broadly interested in theoretical computer science research.
-I am currently working on proving complexity results of quantum Hamiltonians.
+I am broadly interested in theoretical computer science and quantum information theory.
 In the past I've worked on combinatorial graph algorithms, distributed protocols, and streaming algorithms.

-I'm currently applying for **Ph.D. programs for Fall 2025 entry!** I'm happy to chat with anybody, feel free to reach out!
+I will be starting my Ph.D. in computer science at [Stanford University](https://www.stanford.edu/) starting in Fall 2025!

 Manuscripts